spcourse/python/en/efficiency/10 efficiency.md

 As the number of elements in this list grows, so does the number of steps in this for loop.
 So, we would naturally expect longer lists to take longer to compute.
-Let's test that hypothesis, by seeing how long different calls of this function end up taking.
+Let's test that hypothesis by seeing how long different calls of this function end up taking.
 We'll do this using the `time` library, which we can use to measure the current time directly before and after the function.
 Below is a general function, which will apply some function to a list and measure how long this takes.

-Next we'll use the `random` library to generate an integer between *0* and *100* and repeat this *N* times, to have a list of *N* random integers.
-You do not have to understand the details of these function, but they are used for all tests and thus shown here for completeness.
+Next, we'll use the `random` library to generate an integer between *0* and *100* and repeat this *N* times, to have a list of *N* random integers.
+You do not have to understand the details of these functions, but they are used for all tests and are, thus, shown here for completeness.

 	import time
 	import random

 	def timed_function_list(function, input_list):
 		# Measure start time
 		start = time.time()